AceOfNitwits/PS-AnchorAPI/README.md

 ## Improve error handling.

-## Convert all reporting functions to use runspaces
+## Convert all functions to use runspaces

+## Create classes for all object types

+## Allow for secure storage of credentials.

+## Allow for storage of custom settings.

 # Comments
 - I know I'm onto something when I can write statements like these, and they work: